-The late Allen and Nan King joined the Hanover Co-op in 1941 and were active Co-op members for over 50 years, bringing lively discussion and sage points of view to decades of annual meetings, as well as serving on the Board of Directors and as Board presidents.
-Both were avid believers in the cooperative model, and both contributed to the local – and wider – community in many ways.
+The late Allen and Nan King joined the Hanover Co-op in 1941 and were active Co-op members for more than 50 years, serving as Board members and presidents and bringing lively discussion and sage points of view to decades of annual meetings.
+Both were avid believers in the cooperative model and both contributed to the local and wider community in many ways.

 Co-op members are encouraged to submit for consideration the names of Co-op members who have shown a commitment to sustaining or enhancing the well-being of their respective communities.